 The Indian Parliament passed the National Cadet Corps Act in 1948, thus creating the National Cadet Corps (NCC).
 The motto of the NCC is Unity and Discipline.
 The Aims of the National Cadet Corps are;

-- To create a human resource of organized, trained and activated youth, to provide leadership in all walks of life including the Armed Forces and always available for the service of the nation
+- To create a human resource of organized, trained and activated youth to provide leadership in all walks of life including the Armed Forces and always available for the service of the nation.

 The National Cadet Corps can be considered as a successor of the University Officers Training Corps which was established by the British in 1942.
 During World War II, the UOTC never came onward the expectations set by the British.
 This led to the idea that some better schemes should be formed, which could train more young men in a better way, even during peace times.
 A committee headed by Pundit H.N.
-Kunzru recommended a cadet organisation to be established in schools and colleges at National level.
+Kunzru recommended a cadet organization to be established in schools and colleges at National level.
 The National Cadet Corps Act was accepted by the Governor General and on 16th July 1948 the National Cadet Corps came into existence.

 During the 1965 and 1971 wars with Pakistan, NCC cadets were the second line of defence.
-They organised camps to assist the ordinance factories, supplying arms and ammunition to the front, and were also used as patrol parties to capture the enemy’s para-troopers.
+They organized camps to assist the ordinance factories, supplying arms and ammunition to the front, and were also used as patrol parties to capture the enemy’s para-troopers.
 The NCC cadets also worked hand in hand with the Civil Defence authorities and actively took part in rescue work and traffic control.
 After the 1965 & 1971 Indo-Pak wars the NCC syllabi was revised.
 Rather than being the second line of defence, NCC syllabi laid a greater stress on developing qualities of leadership.
 The military training which the NCC cadets received was reduced and greater importance was given to other areas like social service and youth-management.

 The NCC is administered directly by the Ministry of Defence.
 The Director General has staff which is drawn from the three services - Army, Navy and Air Force.